TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 </html>
 ~~~

-The use of the ERB tags to display the attendee's name is familiar to our previous example.
+The use of the ERB tags to display the attendee's name is familiar from our previous example.
 The second use, when we display the legislators, is different.
 We are using the ERB tag that does not output the results `<% %>` to check if the legislators variable is an Array.

 If it is an array we output the name and website url of each legislator.
 This is a departure from what we originally implemented.
 Before we had to build the names of all the representatives.
 We intend now to give the template direct access to the array of legislators.
 We will let the template ask and display what it wants from each legislator.